Plant Guides12 min read

 Red ripe strawberries growing in a hydroponic NFT channel system with visible white roots

-Key takeaway: Hydroponic strawberries can produce up to 3 times more fruit than soil-grown plants when using substrate-based or vertical tower systems, with year-round harvests and no soil-borne diseases.
+Key takeaway: Hydroponic strawberries can produce 2 to 3 times more fruit per unit area than soil-grown plants, with year-round harvests and no soil-borne diseases.
+The higher end of that range comes from vertical systems maximizing space efficiency and substrate culture outperforming water-culture methods — not from a single plant producing 3× more berries.
 A 2025 study in Frontiers in Plant Science found that substrate-based hydroponic systems outperform all water-culture alternatives for strawberry yield and resource efficiency.
-(Water-culture methods like NFT and DWC yield less for strawberries — see the systems comparison below.)
-Day-neutral varieties like Albion and Monterey let you harvest continuously from 60 days after transplanting, and you can start a basic system for under $100.
+Day-neutral varieties like Albion and Monterey let you harvest continuously from 60 days after transplanting, and you can start a basic substrate system for under $100 (excluding grow lights — see Light Requirements if growing indoors).

 Why Grow Strawberries Hydroponically?